rokozeit/kindle-ha-dashboard/README.md

 ```

 ### The Dash Board Config: `config.json`
-The dashboard can display different cards.
-In a card different entities can be grouped.
+The `config.json` file defines the **structure and content** of your dashboard.
+You can organize your smart home devices into logical sections (called "cards"), and each card contains one or more **entities** (lights, sensors, etc.).
 You are free on how to do so.
-It might mess up the layout though.
+However, as stated before, I am not a pro and it might mess up the layout.
+It is all experimental.

 #### Example `config.json` - snippet with card
 Each card has a `name` displayed to the user in the card header and a list of `entities`.
 I only tested a view.
 You might mess up the layout here easily.